gc-os-ai/pyaptamer/pyaptamer/maws/docs/Structure.md

-Here is a clean and precise developer-facing markdown documentation for `Structure.py`, designed to follow the logic of the attached `Structure_IO.svg` diagram and explain how the class works and interacts with residue metadata.
-The goal is to ensure that any developer reading this can quickly understand the control flow, data shape, and design intent of the module.

----

 # `Structure.py` — Developer Documentation

 This module defines the `Structure` class, which encapsulates the molecular configuration of residue-based molecules (e.g., aptamers).
 It provides abstractions over residue metadata, rotatable bonds, and backbone structure, ultimately constructing AMBER-style inputs like `.lib` and `.frcmod` files to support force field parametrization in molecular simulations.

 The class is central to the input preprocessing pipeline and is responsible for converting high-level residue specifications into concrete AMBER configuration strings.

----

 ## Class: `Structure`